Guide to Queenstown Mountain Biking

 It's a great place for beginners who prefer to know that the track has been specially constructed for them, with no nasty surprises waiting around the corner.
 Equally, advanced riders know that they won't encounter any novices on the harder trails, as is often the case with unsupervised bike trails.
-For a quick thrill, try the Wynyard Express, which will take you hurtling down some flowing tracks, with a great jump park to stop off at and try some freestyling.
+For families, head up to the Jardines Mountain Bike Park in Kelvin Heights - mostly easy tracks but with some great bumps and undulations that are enough to excite the kids without scaring them.

 Gorge Road Jump Park, on the north road out of Queenstown, has some great dirt tracks and well-built parks in which to watch, or perform, all your favourite stunts.

 Seven-Mile Track has been developed by Queenstown Mountain Biking Club, who also maintain it, and runs from Seven Mile out to Wilson Bay, and suits beginners to intermediates.

 The Twelve Mile Delta is another popular track, starting 10km from Queenstown, and running an intermediate track, underneath the Glenorchy Road, ending at Bob's Cove.
 It suits elder children and fit adults.

 Back down shoreside, there are loads of gentle biking trails around Moke Lake and Lake Hayes, the latter having an 8km track that suits both children and adults.